Brokeshire-Hathaway/brokeshire-core/ember_agents/ember_ai_docs/FAQ.md

 **What is the $HOTT token?**
 It is a non-tradeable points token.

-**When will $HOTT token launch?**
+**Will there be a token launch?**
-We're ensuring the product is positioned well before an official token launch.
+We're ensuring the product is well positioned before any official token launch.

 ## Investing
 **Should I invest in Ember?**